astarafar/almalinux/how-to/system_hardening.md

 # systemctl restart sshd
 ```
 > :warning: Both `PasswordAuthentication` and `ChallengeResponseAuthentication` must be set to `no` in order to disable password-based login.
 Either mechanism will permit password-based login if left enabled.

+> :information_source: **STO**: It is a common misconception that changing the `sshd` service port away from its default (22/tcp) provides a measure of security by concealing the presence of a listening `sshd` service on the system.
+The presence of a listening `sshd` service, and the port to which that service is attached, **is an implementation detail of the system, not a secret**.
+It is trivial to probe the system over the network (e.g. via `nmap`) and find the `sshd` service and its associated port.
+Internet-connected systems are subjected to these kinds of probes on a constant basis, and any listening services will be discovered very quickly.

 <br />